 Thus, across the United States, for every 1000 mammograms performed approximately 100 women will be recalled and 10 will have a biopsy to detect about 5 cancers.
-One of those cancers will be DCIS (~20%), four will be lymph node negative (~80%), and 3 or 4 (~75%) will be stage 0 or 1.
-These statistics will vary when looking at different subgroups of women or different screening technologies.
+One of those cancers will be DCIS (~20%), four will be lymph node negative (~80%), and 3 or 4 (~75%) will be stage 0 or 1.74 These statistics will vary when looking at different subgroups of women or different screening technologies.
 For instance, younger women have more false positive mammography assessments and a lower risk for cancer, so their recall rate will be higher and the number of cancers detected will be lower.
-Digital mammography, which has greater sensitivity and similar specificity compared to film mammography, will have a similar recall rate, but a higher cancer detection rate.
+Digital mammography, which has greater sensitivity and similar specificity compared to film mammography, will have a similar recall rate, but a higher cancer detection rate.75

-Benefits of screening
+Benefits of Screening

 The primary benefit of screening is a reduction in death from breast cancer.
 As described above, there have been nine large randomized trials evaluating the efficacy of screening mammography.
-The studies found that screening mammography reduces breast cancer mortality by approximately 20% to 25% after 15 years of follow-up.
-In addition to the mortality reduction, there may be other benefits, such as less need for aggressive therapies in early stage disease and decreased anxiety about breast cancer following a negative mammogram.
+8-26 The studies found that screening mammography reduces breast cancer mortality by approximately

+20% to 25% after 15 years of follow-up.37 In absolute terms, for every 1000 women screened with mammography for 15 years, there will be 1.8 fewer deaths from breast cancer.76 In addition to the mortality reduction, there may be other benefits, such as less need for aggressive therapies in early stage disease and decreased anxiety about breast cancer following a negative mammogram.